Liover Peguero

-Liover Peguero (born December 31, 2000) is a Dominican professional baseball shortstop in the Philadelphia Phillies organization.
+Liover Peguero (born December 31, 2000) is a Dominican professional baseball shortstop in the Washington Nationals organization.
 He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates.

 Career

 Arizona Diamondbacks

 Peguero signed with the Arizona Diamondbacks as an international free agent in July 2017.
 He spent his first professional season in 2018 with the Dominican Summer League Diamondbacks and Arizona League Diamondbacks, batting .259 with one home run and 21 runs batted in (RBI) over 41 games played.
 In 2019, he played for the Missoula Osprey and Hillsboro Hops and slashed .326/.382/.485 with five home runs, 38 RBI, and 11 stolen bases over 60 games.

 Pittsburgh Pirates

 On January 27, 2020, the Diamondbacks traded Peguero and Brennan Malone to the Pittsburgh Pirates for Starling Marte.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 The Pirates invited him to their Spring Training in 2021.
 Peguero spent the 2021 season with the Greensboro Grasshoppers, slashing .270/.332/.444 with 14 home runs, 45 RBI, and 28 stolen bases over ninety games.
 On November 20, 2021, the Pirates added Peguero to their 40-man roster to protect him from the Rule 5 draft.

 Peguero was promoted to the major leagues for the first time on June 17, 2022, replacing Tucupita Marcano.
 He made his major league debut the next day, getting one hit and a walk in four plate appearances in a 7–5 loss to the San Francisco Giants.
 In 2023, he played in 59 games for Pittsburgh, batting .237/.280/.374 with seven home runs, 26 RBI, and six stolen bases.

 Peguero was optioned to the Triple–A Indianapolis Indians to begin the 2024 season.
 In 3 games for Pittsburgh, he went 2-for-10 (.200) with 2 RBI.
 Following the 2024 season, Peguero played winter league baseball for the Tigres del Licey of the Dominican Professional Baseball League.

 Peguero was optioned to Triple-A Indianapolis to begin the 2025 season.
 On August 3, 2025, Peguero hit three home runs in a game against the Colorado Rockies, providing all of Pittsburgh's run in the 8–5 loss.
 In 33 appearances for Pittsburgh, he batted .200/.273/.363 with four home runs, eight RBI, and four stolen bases.
 On November 6, Peguero was removed from the 40-man roster and elected free agency.